wuqixiaobai/wpsso-plm/readme.txt

 * *Developer Notes*
 	* None

-**Version 2.0.0-1 (2016/04/27)**

-Official announcement: N/A

-* *New Features*
-	* New "Place / Location and Local Business" settings page, including:
-		* Pinterest Rich Pin / Schema Place settings for business addresses.
-		* Facebook / Open Graph Location settings for geo coordinates information.
-		* New Schema Local Business settings with open / closing hours, seasonal dates, food establishment menu URL, and if it accepts reservations.
-	* Open Graph Location, Schema Place or LocalBusiness meta tags for the non-static home page.
-	* Open Graph Location, Schema Place or LocalBusiness meta tags for Posts, Pages, and custom post types (Pro version).
-* *Improvements*
-	* None
-* *Bugfixes*
-	* None
-* *Developer Notes*
-	* WPSSO PLM adds Open Graph and Schema meta tags to webpage headers.
-The WPSSO JSON (Pro version) extension can work in combination with WPSSO PLM to add Schema Place or LocalBusiness JSON-LD to webpage headers.

 == Upgrade Notice ==

 = 2.0.1-1 =

 (2016/05/14) Categorized the display of Free / Pro features in the sidebar metabox.

-= 2.0.0-1 =

-(2016/04/27) New Schema Local Business settings with open / closing hours, seasonal dates, food establishment menu URL, and if it accepts reservations.